Airline Highway (play)

 Airline Highway is an American play, written by Lisa D'Amour and set in New Orleans.
-Commissioned by the Steppenwolf Theatre Company, the play made its Broadway debut in April 2015.
+Commissioned by the Steppenwolf Theatre Company, the play made its Broadway debut in April 2015 at Manhattan Theatre Club's Samuel J Friedman Theatre.
 It received four Tony Award nominations, including Best Featured Actor in a Play for K. Todd Freeman and Best Featured Actress in a Play for Julie White.
 Additionally, it received three Drama Desk Award nominations, winning one for Freeman.
 Its final performance was on June 7, 2015.

 Synopsis

 Airline Highway takes place in the parking lot of The Hummingbird Motel, off the titular highway near New Orleans, where the residents have gathered to celebrate the life of Miss Ruby, an iconic burlesque queen who has been a mother figure to them all.
 Miss Ruby's life is nearing its end, and she requests that her funeral takes place while she is still alive.
 As the Mardi Gras-esque celebration continues into the night, the stories of the residents, their pain and disappointments unfold.